Harsimran20/iris-supervised-ml-project/README.md

 - Naive Bayes Accuracy: 1.0
 🎯 Learning Outcomes

-Through this project, you will learn:
+Through this project, one can learn:

 📌 Data preprocessing
 📌 Label encoding